 FYG is the 6th-12th grade student ministry at the Farmington Church of Christ.
 Welcome!
-My name is Luke Dockery, I serve as the youth minister at the Farmington church, and I am passionate about helping young people develop a faith in Jesus that will last throughout their lives.
-Here you can find out some important information about what we are trying to accomplish in our youth ministry, but if you have any questions or if I can help you in any way, you can contact me via email, Twitter, or my blog.
+My name is Robert Shepherd, I serve as the youth minister at the Farmington church, and I am passionate about helping young people develop a faith in Jesus that will last throughout their lives.
+Here you can find out some important information about what we are trying to accomplish in our youth ministry, but if you have any questions or if I can help you in any way, you can contact me via email.

 BLESSED TO BLESS